Separable Expansions for Covariance Estimation: Introduction

+\item The goal of this paper is estimation beyond the separability assumption.
+We consider the separable expansion \eqref{eq:separable_decomposition_space_time}, which is valid at the level of operators on general (possibly infinite-dimensional) Hilbert spaces.
+To construct this expansion, we provide in Section~\ref{sec:PIP} a generalization of the power iteration method based on a broader definition of the partial inner product, which yields a natural framework for generalizations of separability such as \eqref{eq:R_separable_space_time}.

 \item We place emphasis on the computational aspect, considering the mere evaluation of the empirical covariance estimator as too expensive.
-We make the computationally consequential observation that the estimator \eqref{eq:R_separable_space_time} can be calculated directly at the level of data, and the estimation complexity in the sample size $N$ and the grid size $K$ is the same as for a separable model.
+We make the computationally consequential observation that the estimator \eqref{eq:R_separable_space_time} can be calculated directly at the level of data, significantly reducing the number of operations needed to construct the estimator (c.f.\ Section~\ref{sec:estimation}).
+This puts our approach in a sharp contrast to the aforementioned prior works, where the empirical covariance needs to be fully computed (even though sometimes not stored) and is possible due to the availability of replicated observations.

-\item Compared to \cite{bagchi2017} or \cite{dette2020}, who focus on testing the separability assumption, we concentrate on estimation beyond the separability assumption, i.e. our aims are complementary.
-To do so, we provide a more general definition of the partial inner product, yielding a simplified and more broadly applicable framework.
-We draw analogies to certain operator decompositions and generalize the power iteration method in order to compute these decompositions without the need to matricize or vectorize multi-dimensional objects.

 \item We provide an efficient inversion algorithm for covariances of the form \eqref{eq:R_separable_space_time}, which is based on the preconditioned conjugate gradient.
-As a result, we can both estimate and subsequently manipulate the estimated covariance (e.g. use it for prediction) with ease comparable to that of a separable model.
+This allows for subsequent manipulation of the estimated covariance (e.g.\ using it for prediction) with ease comparable to that of a separable model.
+Moreover, the inversion algorithm can also be utilized for other estimators with a~similar structure, e.g.\ for the weakly separable estimator of \cite{lynch2018}, who left the question of efficient inversion up for further research.

-\item We derive theoretical results on the convergence of the proposed estimator both in the case of fully observed (either functional or multivariate) data and in the case of functional data observed on a grid.
-The latter is important especially when relating statistical and computational efficiency (see point 2 above).
-Our results are genuinely nonparametric, in the sense that we make no assumptions on the underlying covariance $C$.
+\item We develop asymptotic statistical theory, including convergence rates, for the truncation estimator that apply both to the case of fully observed data and to the case of functional data observed on a grid with noise contamination.
+The latter is important especially when relating statistical and computational efficiency.
+These results are genuinely nonparametric, in the sense that we make only very mild assumptions on the underlying covariance $\ope C$.